Tanmay1798/Python_Practice/README.md

 # 2. Explicit Type Conversion
 Explicit Type Conversion, users convert the data type of an object to the required data type.

+Key Points to Remember:-
+Type Conversion is the conversion of object from one data type to another data type.

+Implicit Type Conversion is automatically performed by the Python interpreter.

+Python avoids the loss of data in Implicit Type Conversion.

+Explicit Type Conversion is also called Type Casting, the data types of objects are converted using predefined functions by the user.

+In Type Casting, loss of data may occur as we enforce the object to a specific data type.

 __________________________________________________________________________________